-Further impetus to development has come from the definition of a sustainable economy district in the Apennines that is to function as an incubator and testing place for the new circular economy to be developed in concert with the multiservice companies operating in the reference area of the Agro-energy District of the Apennine municipalities and a feasibility study has been conducted for setting up an organic agriculture District (Distretto Bio).
-Sources: Rapporto Apennino; https://progettodistrettobio.bolognappenino.it
+Further impetus to development has come from the definition of a sustainable economy district in the Apennines that is to function as an incubator and testing place for the new circular economy to be developed in concert with the multiservice companies operating in the reference area of the Agro-energy District of the Apennine municipalities and a feasibility study has been conducted for setting up an organic agriculture District (Distretto Bio)4.

-According to the latest available estimates39 for 2018, Bologna ranks third among the Italian provinces in terms of per capita added value (36,785 euros).
-While the Bologna area economy has recovered and recently surpassed pre-crisis levels, after a peak in annual value-added growth of 2.1% in 2015, growth has slowed in subsequent years (+ 1.4% in 2016, + 1.8% in 2017 and 2018).
-Yet compared to the national economy, which is basically at a standstill40, the economic system centred on Bologna continues to grow, driven in particular by its production sector and by the advancement of the tertiary sector associated with IT, communications, planning and engineering and development of high-tech services, as well as a strong gains in tourism, stimulated by the proliferation of low-cost flights and access to high-speed train services.
-The area is part of the Emilian Food Valley and contains the industrial districts of the automotive and packaging industries.
-Exports continue to be in surplus and act as a driver of the regional economy.
-Unemployment has dropped from 8.2% in 2013 to 5.6% in 2018, with a labour market participation rate of 76.8%.41
+According to the latest available estimates5 for 2018, Bologna ranks third among the Italian provinces in terms of per capita added value (€ 36,785).
+While the Bologna area economy has recovered and recently surpassed pre-crisis levels, after a peak in annual value-added growth of 2.1% in 2015, growth has slowed in subsequent years (+1.4% in 2016, +1.8% in 2017 and 2018).
+Yet compared to the national economy, which is basically at a stand-still6, the economic system centred on Bologna continues to grow, driven in particular by its production sector and by the advance-